Shortest Paths without a Map, but with an Entropic Regularizer: Introduction

 \section{Introduction}

-\paragraph{Our results.} In this paper we present a randomized $O(k^2)$-competitive online algorithm for width $k$ layered graph traversal.
+\paragraph*{\bf Our results} In this paper we present a randomized $O(k^2)$-competitive online algorithm for width $k$ layered graph traversal.
 The problem, whose history is discussed in detail below, is an online version of the conventional shortest path problem (see~\cite{Sch12}), and of Bellman's dynamic programming paradigm.
 It is therefore a very general framework for decision-making under uncertainty of the future, and it includes as special cases other celebrated models of online computing, such as metrical task systems.
 The following 1989 words of Papadimitriou and Yannakakis~\cite{PY89} still resonate today: ``the techniques developed [for layered graph traversal] will add to the scarce rigorous methodological arsenal of Artificial Intelligence.''
-Our new upper bound on the competitive ratio nearly matches the lower bound of $\Omega(k^2/\log^{1+\eps} k)$, for all $\eps > 0$, given by Ramesh~\cite{Ram93}.
-It improves substantially over the previously known $O(k^{13})$ upper bound from the same paper.
+Our new upper bound on the competitive ratio matches asymptotically the $\Omega(k^2)$ lower bound in~\cite{BCR22}, which was announced following the initial publication of the results here.
+Our upper bound improves substantially over the previously known $O(k^{13})$ upper bound given by Ramesh~\cite{Ram93}.